toddwyl/nailtracking/README.md

 ## Real-time Nail-Detection using Neural Networks (SSD) on Tensorflow.

 This repo is similar to the [handtracking](<https://github.com/victordibia/handtracking>).
-I train the nail detector using **MobileNetV1-FPN-SSD**, and the dataset I used is annotated by myself.
+I train the nail detector using **MobileNetV1-FPN-SSD**, and the dataset I used is annotated by laboratory member.

 Here is the nail detector in action and draw the line: